jamesbmayr/SpecterInspectors/README.md

 • *cheater*: evil, not magic; one random vote is switched to match this player's during each poll

-• *spellcaster*: evil, magic; prevents all other magic abilities from working
+• *spellcaster*: evil, magic; unknown to player ghosts